-Upper School P.E. is a 4-year curriculum which promotes lifetime fitness and student choice.
+Upper School Physical Education (PE) is a 4-year curriculum which promotes lifetime fitness and student choice.
 Students will learn to maintain an appropriate level of fitness through exposure to lifetime fitness activities; to develop an understanding for having a healthy body; to learn the essence of game play and its relationship with everyday life; and to have fun.

-Students will be active during all three trimesters, or sport seasons, and will choose to fulfill their requirement by playing an RPCS sport, taking an RPCS dance class (for students in grades 10-12), dancing with Roses (for students in grades 11 and 12), or by taking P.E. elective classes.
-The minimum requirement for seniors is two of three trimesters/seasons.
+Students choose to fulfill their PE requirement each trimester (in line with the fall, winter and spring sport seasons) by playing an RPCS sport, taking an RPCS dance class (for students in grades 10-12), dancing with Roses (for students in grades 11 and 12), or by taking PE elective classes.
+Students in grades 9, 10 and 11 are required to be active during all three trimesters.
+Seniors are required to be active for a minimum of two of the three trimesters.